Crimp5864/restic/README.md

 # Restic backup
 ---
 Typical file locations
-Passwords and other sensitive details are in Bitwarden
+Passwords and other sensitive details are in password manager

 ~/.config/restic/